dheerajshenoy/iv/README.md

 ```
 Options:
 ```
-  -h, --help            Show this help message and exit -v, --version         Show application version and exit -c, --config          Use the specified configuration (TOML) file --commands        Show list of available commands and exit
+-h, --help            Show this help message and exit -v, --version         Show application version and exit -c, --config          Use the specified configuration (TOML) file --commands            Show list of available commands and exit --not-tabbed          Open images in separate windows instead of tabs
 ```

 ## Configuration